Biographies of Prominent

 Lucy Pearl McMills Greenwood

-Lucy was a member of the Church of Jesus Christ of Latter-day Saints.
+Lucy was a member of The Church of Jesus Christ of Latter-day Saints.
 When she reached 18, the Relief Society invited her to participate in a program and dress up as the Bride of 1935.
 This was an unforgettable experience for her (LPMG Biography).

-Virgil was the oldest of five children born to Ruben P. and Ethel M. Rogers Greenwood.
+Virgil was the oldest of five children, born to Ruben Percy Greenwood and Ethel Melissa Rogers.
 Virgil had three brothers and one sister.
 Bert was the second child; he was deaf and attended public school in Roy, Utah.
-Stewart was the third child; he was deaf and attended Utah Schools for the Deaf.
-Stewart died at 23 when he was hit by an automobile in Roy on his way home from a dance in Ogden, Utah.
-Arden was the fourth child who could hear and attended public school in Roy.
-Gloria was the youngest child and attended the Utah School for the Deaf.
-However, her mother wanted her to learn to speak, so Ethel sent Gloria to live with her sister, Maud Rogers Taylor, in Provo, Utah, from time to time to learn to talk from a teacher who resided there.
-Ethel Rogers Greenwood notes in her diary that her children all had terrible ear infections from birth, which caused their deafness (Jean Thomas, personal communication, April 9, 2019).
+Stewart was the third child; he was deaf and attended Utah School for the Deaf.
+Stewart, 24, was struck by a car in Roy on his way home from a dance in Ogden, Utah (Jean Greenwood Thomas, personal communication, April 9, 2019).

-Virgil was the oldest of five children born to Ruben P. and Ethel M. Rogers Greenwood.
-Virgil had three brothers and one sister.
-Bert was the second child; he was deaf and attended public school in Roy, Utah.
-Stewart was the third child; he was deaf and attended Utah Schools for the Deaf.
-Stewart died at 23 when he was hit by an automobile in Roy on his way home from a dance in Ogden, Utah.
-Arden was the fourth child who could hear and attended public school in Roy.
-Gloria was the youngest child and attended the Utah School for the Deaf.
-However, her mother wanted her to learn to speak, so Ethel sent Gloria to live with her sister, Maud Rogers Taylor, in Provo, Utah, from time to time to learn to talk from a teacher who resided there.
-Ethel Rogers Greenwood notes in her diary that her children all had terrible ear infections from birth, which caused their deafness (Jean Thomas, personal communication, April 9, 2019).
+Arden was the fourth child who could hear and went to public school.
+Gloria, also deaf, was the youngest child to attend the Utah School for the Deaf.
+However, her mother wanted her to learn to speak, so Ethel sent Gloria to live with her sister, Maud Rogers Taylor, in Provo, Utah, from time to time, learning to talk from a teacher who resided there.
+Ethel Rogers Greenwood notes in her diary that her children all had terrible ear infections from birth, which caused their hearing loss (Jean Greenwood Thomas, personal communication, April 9, 2019).

 Soon after Vigil and Lucy married, they settled in Roy, Utah, and attended services at the Ogden Branch for the Deaf in Ogden, Utah.
-Her lifelong service was connected with church services and interpreting for the deaf, according to her obituary.
-Lucy spent 62 years as a trusted friend and interpreter in the Ogden Branch for the Deaf; 27 years as Young Women's President; an instructor and visiting teacher for the Relief Society; and a full-time mission to the deaf in Chicago, Illinois.
-Lucy was invited to help with several special LDS Church projects, including the LDS Church's first mission training center for the deaf, special Temple projects, interpreting for General Conferences, and interpreting many LDS films into American Sign Language (UAD Bulletin, August 2011).
+According to her obituary, her lifelong service involved church services and interpreting for the deaf.
+Lucy spent 62 years as a trusted friend and interpreter in the Ogden Branch for the Deaf, 27 years as Young Women's President, an instructor and visiting teacher for the Relief Society, and a full-time mission to the deaf in Chicago, Illinois.
+The Church of Jesus Christ of Latter-day Saints invited Lucy to assist with several special projects, such as the establishment of the first mission training center for the deaf, special Temple projects, General Conference interpreting, and the translation of numerous LDS films into American Sign Language (UAD Bulletin, August 2011).

 Lucy's demand as an interpreter, chorister, substitute teacher, substitute secretary, and various other odd jobs grew over time.
 She interpreted for numerous young Deaf couples married at the temple.
 She also interpreted for several Deaf people working in the temple.
 She was also an interpreter at Weber College (later renamed Weber State University) (LPMG Biography).
 Lucy served as a loyal interpreter for his classes from 1969 to 1971, according to G. Leon Curtis, a Deaf Weber College student, and provided positive advice and support.
 He told her that after he graduated from Weber College, she should get a special degree from this college for interpreting and learning with him for three years (G. Leon Curtis, personal communication, July 27, 2011).

-Lucy has over forty years of experience interpreting for the deaf, primarily at the Ogden Branch for the Deaf.
-She was a well-known interpreter and one of the first certified interpreters in the country.
+Lucy has worked as an interpreter for the deaf for over forty years, primarily at the Ogden Branch.
+She earned a reputation for her work and became one of the first certified interpreters in the country.
 She was also a member of the Utah Association for the Deaf and the National Registry of Interpreters for the Deaf (LPMG Biography).
+Her two daughters, Jean Greenwood Thomas and Ruth Ann Felter, later followed in her footsteps and became interpreters (UAD Bulletin, May 1992).

-Jean, Lucy's daughter, recalls her mother, Lucy, preparing for the national RID test in the 1960s.
-Her clothes were transformed into black, dark brown, navy blue, and other dark colors.
-Lucy and her sister, Eva, would talk about taking the RID test and how nervous Lucy was, fearing she would fail.
+Jean, Lucy's daughter, recalls her mother, Lucy, preparing for the 1960s National Registry of Interpreters for the Deaf test.
+Lucy changed her clothes to black, dark brown, navy blue, and other dark colors.
+Lucy and her sister, Eva, would talk about taking the RID test and how nervous she was, fearing she would fail.
 "Now, Lucy," Eva would remark, "you will pass; just be calm!"
 She took interpreting very seriously.
-She was the Utah State proctor for the RID test until around 1990, when Annette Thorpe Tull, also a CODA and interpreter, asked her if she could take on that job for the state of Utah.
-Lucy firmly believed in the Interpreter Code of Ethics and talked to and educated Jean about it for many years.
+She was the Utah State proctor for the RID test until around 1990, when Annette Thorup Tull, also a CODA and interpreter, asked her if she could take on that job for the state of Utah.
+Lucy firmly believed in the Interpreter Code of Ethics, and she talked to and educated Jean about it for many years.
 "Jeannie, the Deaf need to know that they have their privacy and can trust you with information about their lives that you have no right to," Lucy stated.
 Lucy practically dragged Jean to the interpretation classes in her diapers.
 For many years, Jean went to courses with her mother every Saturday.
 Jean recalls sitting in a wide circle with numerous CODAs, including Dr. Robert G. Sanderson's sons, Gary and Barry.
-"It was historic when Bob Sanderson was in charge of the training," she remarked, "and the training was marvelous."
+"It was historic to have Bob Sanderson in charge of the training," she said, "and the training was marvelous."
 Jean has pleasant recollections of collaborating with her mother to interpret.
-She came to value her mother's background and the legacy she had left for interpreters everywhere (Jean Thomas, personal communication, July 15, 2015).
+She came to value her mother's background and the legacy she had left for interpreters everywhere (Jean Greenwood Thomas, personal communication, July 15, 2015).

 Lucy was an officer and member of the Utah Registry of Interpreters for the Deaf.
 She was instrumental in developing the state of Utah's first sign language interpreting certification.
 She also worked as a certification evaluator and proctor for three organizations: the Utah Registry of Interpreters for the Deaf, the Interpreter Certification Board, and the National Registry of Interpreters for the Deaf (LPMG Biography).